AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 # Accessibility in Adobe Learning Manager

-This document outlines the accessibility support provided by Captivate Prime Learning Management System for learners with disabilities.
+This document outlines the accessibility support provided by Learning Manager Learning Management System for learners with disabilities.
 It also provides the users on navigational options and accessibility features of the platform.

-Captivate Prime follows W3C's WCAG 2.1 Level A and AA accessibility standards for the platform.
+Learning Manager follows W3C's WCAG 2.1 Level A and AA accessibility standards for the platform.

 Adobe Learning Manager Learner role allows learners to navigate through the platform and take advantage of following key accessibility capabilities: